rschristopher/ischristtrue.com/src/truth.md

- interact with our world but hover about -- this is most certainly not a spirit, this is a naive caricature.
+ interact with our world but hover about -- this is most certainly not a spirit, this is a childish caricature.
 Anyone can "see" a spirit, if not directly then through the patterns of reality over time.